 Different maps serve different purposes.
-If you're trying to drive from Point A to Point B, a regular road map is the way to go.
+If you're trying to drive from Point A to Point B and prefer a map over GPS instructions, a regular road map is the way to go.
 But if you've strayed from the road, perhaps on a backpacking trek, you need to see the terrain and the contours of the land.
 And that means you need to be able to read a topographic map.

 What's the difference between a topographic map and a regular map?
 In a nutshell, topographic maps allow you to see a three-dimensional landscape on a two-dimensional surface.
 These maps show the land's contours, elevations, mountains, valleys, bodies of water, vegetation and more.
 This contour and elevation information distinguishes them from other maps.